stat545ubc-2022/Mini_Data_Analysis_Ningyuan/Milestone_1/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I finally decide to work on cancer\_sample dataset.
-In this dataset, I want to explore the relationship between diagnosis of tumor (malicious or benign) with other numeric explanatory variables, such as radius or area mean.
-I am going to first start with exploratory analysis, feature selection and then fit the data with logistic regression model.
-Hopefully I can then understand which explanatory variables affect the diagnosis of cancer !
+If I were to choose flow\_sample dataset, my research question would be “is there a trend or seasonality in the flow\_sample dataset?”
+But I finally decide to work on cancer\_sample dataset instead.
+In this dataset, my research question is to explore the relationship between diagnosis of tumor (malicious or benign) with other numeric explanatory variables, such as radius or area mean.
+I choose this dataset becuase I can understand which factors affect the diagnosis of cancer, which is an important topic in health science.

 <!----------------------------------------------------------------------------->

 # Important note